-All pregnancy tests, regardless of whether they are taken at home or at a doctor's office, detect the level of human chorionic gonadotropin (hCG) in either urine or blood samples. hCG is a hormone created by the developing placenta. hCG builds up rapidly in your body shortly after the embryo attaches to the uterus.
-It can be detected by a home pregnancy test three to five days after a missed period.
-Newer and more sensitive tests can even detect the hormone several days before your missed period.
+All pregnancy tests, whether taken at home or at a doctor's office, detect the level of human chorionic gonadotropin (hCG) in either urine or blood samples. hCG is a hormone created by the developing placenta. hCG builds up rapidly in your body shortly after the embryo attaches to the uterus.
+It can be detected by a home pregnancy test 3 to 4 days after a missed period.
+Some tests can even detect the hormone several days before your missed period.

-Be sure to read the directions included with the pregnancy test very carefully.
-There are various ways the urine sample is collected and placed on the testing application.
-Most commonly, you will urinate directly onto a testing stick and wait 3-5 minutes for the results to appear.
+Be sure to read the directions for the pregnancy test very carefully.
+There are various ways the urine sample is collected and tested.
+Most commonly, you will urinate directly onto a testing stick and wait 3 to 5 minutes for the results to appear.

-Urine-based home pregnancy tests are very accurate, as positive results are almost always associated with pregnancy.
+Urine-based home pregnancy tests are very accurate.
+Positive results almost always mean pregnancy.
 False-positives are rare (this is when the test shows that you're pregnant but you're not).
-A positive result does not guarantee that the pregnancy will succeed or is located within the uterus.
+A positive result does not guarantee that the pregnancy will succeed.
+It also does not show that the pregnancy is located within the uterus.

-Conversely, a negative result does not necessarily mean that there is no pregnancy.
+On the other hand, a negative result does not mean that there is no pregnancy.
 Since some tests detect a lower level of hormone than others, the type you choose may not detect a pregnancy in its early stages.
 If you suspect you are pregnant but your test comes back negative, wait a few days and take another test.

-When a pregnancy test shows a positive result, you should contact your doctor or health care provider to schedule a prenatal evaluation and exam.
+When a pregnancy test shows a positive result, contact your health care provider to schedule a prenatal evaluation and exam.

-Pregnancy tests performed by a health care provider using blood samples can detect a pregnancy one to two days after implantation -- a few days before a missed period.
-Blood tests can pick up very low levels of hCG and will, therefore, show results almost immediately.
+Pregnancy tests performed by a health care provider using blood samples can detect a pregnancy 1 to 2 days after implantation -- a few days before a missed period.
+Blood tests can pick up very low levels of hCG and will show results almost immediately.